gurugio/lowlevelprogramming-university/README.md

 ## <a name="How-to-start"></a>How to start?

 I received an email to ask how to start.
-There are so many information about books, courses and projects in this page.
+There are many information about books, courses and projects in this page.
 It is my mistake to forget to write how to start.
-Of course, there is no King's Road to follow.
-I just write what I did in order.
+Unfortunately there is no King's Road to [King's Landing](https://gameofthrones.fandom.com/wiki/King%27s_Landing).
+I will just write what I did in order.
 If you have already done something, please skip it.
-AGAIN, this is an example that you could do in order.
-If you do not know what to do, please do following IN ORDER.
+AGAIN, this is just an example that you could do in order, just in case if you do not know how to start or what to do.

-* Reading OS theory books: at least "The Design of the UNIX Operating System"
+* Reading OS theory books: at least "The Design of the UNIX Operating System by Maurice J. Bach"
 * Learn assembly and C
   * [8086 assembly programming with emu8086](https://github.com/gurugio/book_assembly_8086)
     * It is enough if you understand the concept of assembly programming.
 You do not need to do something practical.
   * [The C Programming Language 2nd Edition](https://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628/ref=pd_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=60R1D2CHBA8DHYT6JNMN)
-    * DO NOT FORGET to solve every single exercises!
+    * DO YOUR BEST TO solve every single exercises!
   * [C Programming: A Modern Approach, 2nd Edition](https://www.amazon.com/C-Programming-Modern-Approach-2nd/dp/0393979504)
-* Do something with C
+* Do something practical with C
   * [C Project Based Tutorials?](https://www.reddit.com/r/C_Programming/comments/872rlt/c_project_based_tutorials/): Find one or two interesting projects and make your own project.
   * [leetcode.com](https://leetcode.com/): If you cannot find an interesting project, it would be also good to focus on data-structure and algorithm.
 * Do a hardware project
   * Raspberrypi or Arduino does not matter.
 You need a experience to control a hardware directly with only C. ONLY C!
+  * I recommend to buy a Atmega128 kit and make a firmware to turn on/off LEDs, detect switch input and display message on the text LCD.
+Motor control program is also a very good project: for instance, the line tracer.
+  * DO NOT use any library.
+You should make everything on your own, except program downloader.
 * Basic of the Linux kernel
   * Low-level programming is very close to the operating system.
-It would be good to know the OS.
+You should know inside of the OS.
   * Start with drivers
     * Read [Linux Device Drivers](https://www.amazon.com/Linux-Device-Drivers-Jonathan-Corbet/dp/0596005903/ref=sr_1_4?ie=UTF8&qid=1483650712&sr=8-4&keywords=understanding+linux+kernel)
     * [Linux device driver labs](https://linux-kernel-labs.github.io/)